Are there any hills in Cambridge? What's the point of a hillwalking club?

 Our Kit Lists and Mountain Guidelines include recommendations as to what you should have with you on walks and trips in general.
 We occasionally run camping trips where tents and camping stoves are needed, but if you don't have these, you will usually be able to share with someone.

 If you need to buy kit, Cambridge has a good supply of outdoors shops, including Open Air (an independent shop on Green St.), Cotswold Outdoor (a big chain with a large range on Bridge St.), Mountain Warehouse (good discount kit, under Cotswold), Ellis Brigham Mountain Sports and The North Face (both in Lion Yard).
-The Club has a 15% discount at Cotswold and on the Nevisport website, and the BMC membership has various associated discounts.
+The Club has a 15% discount at Cotswold, and the BMC membership has various associated discounts.
 Most experienced club members will be glad to help if you'd like advice.

 Does the club have any equipment I can borrow?